alexandergerber/courses-tsa/chapter5.md

 xp: 100
 ```

-...
+Financial time series' often exhibit a dependence structure previously introduced model classes (e.g. ARMA models) fail to capture.
+But before being able to elaborate more on this, we first need to download and prepare some financial time series.

-As in Chapter 1 we will make use of the function `getSymbols()` from the `quantmod` package to load the data.
+For this chapter we will work with closing prices from the tech firm Apple.
+Similarly to Chapter 1 we will make use of the function `getSymbols()` from the `quantmod` package to load the data.

 `@instructions`
 - Import the Apple closing prices by passing the relevant symbol (google it, if you don't know it!) to `getSymbols("your_symbol", src = "yahoo", auto.assign = FALSE)[, "your_symbol.Close"]` and assign the result to `apple`.
 Then plot `apple`.
 Does the series look stationary?
-- Compute the log returns of `apple` and ... using `window()`.
+- Compute the log returns of `apple` and restrict the observation period (2015-01-01 - 2019-06-01).
 Assign the result to `log_returns` and plot it.
 Does the return series look stationary?
 - Split the return series into a test (2015-01-01 - 2018-12-31) and train (2019-01-01 - 2019-06-01) data set and save the results as objects of class `ts()` in `train` and `test`, respectively.

 `@hint`
 - The Yahoo Finance symbol for Apple is `AAPL`.
-Hence the closing prices can be obtained using `[, AAPL.Close]`.
+Thus the closing prices can be obtained using `[, "AAPL.Close"]`.

 `@pre_exercise_code`
 ```{r}